Bangladesh national cricket team: Under Shane Jurgensen (2012–2014)

 The team's bowling coach and Australian Shane Jurgensen was appointed as the interim Bangladesh coach for the series against West Indies at home in November–December 2012.
-The home side lost the two Tests, but won the ODI series 3–2, before losing the only T20I.
+The home team lost the two Tests, but won the ODI series 3–2, before losing the only T20I.

 In February 2013, BCB announced that Jurgensen will continue as Bangladesh's head coach for the rest of the year.

 Bangladesh toured Sri Lanka in March 2013 for a full series.
 In the 1st Test at Galle Mushfiqur Rahim scored the first double century for Bangladesh in test cricket, and Mohammad Ashraful chipped in with a handy 190.
 They were able to draw the 1st Test against Sri Lanka, the first time ever against the island nation.

 Sri Lanka won the 2nd Test by 7 wickets and the two match test series 1–0.
 The three match ODI series was shared 1–1 since the 2nd ODI being washed out.
 Bangladesh lost the only T20I too.

 Then they toured Zimbabwe from April–May.
 Bangladesh lost the 1st Test by 335 runs, which marked Zimbabwe's biggest win.
 Later they won the 2nd Test by 173 runs to share the series with Zimbabwe (1–1).
 Bangladesh lost the ODI series (1–2) before sharing the T20I series (1–1).

 Later in October–November 2013, New Zealand toured Bangladesh for a full series.
 Bangladesh achieved a new feat sharing the two-match test series (0–0) on home soil against New Zealand, the first against the country.

 This was followed by 3–0 series whitewash win for Bangladesh in ODIs, before losing the only T20I.